pyccel/pyccel/tutorial/decorators.md

 ## Elemental

-The decorator `elemental` indicates that the decorated function can be applied element-wise, That means it has to have a single return value and a single operation on its argumuents.
+The decorator `elemental` indicates that the decorated function can be applied element-wise, That means it has to have a single return value and a single operation on its arguments.

 Important note: applying the `elemental` decorator to a function will not make a difference to the C translation of the function definition itself since C doesn't have the elementwise feature.
 However, Pyccel implements the functionality by calling the function in a `for` loop when an array argument is passed.
 In the following example, we will use the function `square` where `@elemental` will be useful: